PySpice-org/PySpice/README.rst

  PySpice : Simulate Electronic Circuit using Python and the Ngspice / Xyce Simulators
 =====================================================================================

-Thanks to `Discourse <https://www.discourse.org>`_, PySpice now has a Forum hosted at https://pyspice.discourse.group
+Thanks to `Discourse <https://www.discourse.org>`_, PySpice now has a **Forum** hosted at https://pyspice.discourse.group

+**Disclaimer: PySpice is developed on my free time actually, so I could be busy with other tasks and less reactive.**

 |Pypi License|
 |Pypi Python Version|